-When reading about Linked Data and the Semantic Web you might not realize that one of the main objectives these standards aim for is improving the value of data.
-A way of achieving this is making data readable to computers.
+When reading about Linked Data and the Semantic Web, you might not realize that one of the main objectives these standards aim for is improving data value.
+A way of achieving this is to make data readable to computers.
 Now, how is this accomplished within the world of Linked Data?
-Well, to begin, you simply describe your data, and to do this you can use a readily defined Resource Description Framework (RDF).
-While RDF is a popular concept within Linked Data, a lot of people might not grasp exactly what it is or why it is useful, so let’s find out.
+Well, to begin, you simply describe your data, and to do this, you can use a readily defined Resource Description Framework (RDF).
+While RDF is a popular concept within Linked Data, many people might not grasp exactly what it is or why it is useful, so let’s find out.

 For example, here’s our previous sample phrase written using TriG:

 There are a lot of advantages when working with RDF.
 For starters, data becomes semantic or self-explanatory, which is excellent for data integration and interoperability.
-Furthermore, if both Paul and San Francisco are resources defined in a graph, then that statement is describing the link between two resources.
-Therefore, a set of RDF statements can be translated into a graph of linked resources, and vice versa.
+Furthermore, if both Paul and San Francisco are resources defined in a graph, then that statement describes the link between the two resources.
+Therefore, a set of RDF statements can be translated into a graph of linked resources and vice versa.

 Graph of linked resources.

-Also, with RDF you now have resources that are extremely flexible since modifications consist of adding or removing RDF triples.
-If Paul moved from San Francisco you would only need to remove that statement, deleting the link between the two resources without affecting the rest of your graph.
+Also, with RDF, you now have extremely flexible resources since modifications consist of adding or removing RDF triples.
+If Paul moved from San Francisco, you would only need to remove that statement, deleting the link between the two resources without affecting the rest of your graph.
 Forget about dealing with static schemas and complex table modifications.

-Carbon LDP uses the all the power provided by RDF to maintain your data, giving you the ability to benefit from all the advantages we listed before with a simple setup procedure.
-With Carbon LDP you can use RDF within your back-end to escalate your data with external repositories, reuse your data models between applications, and benefit from all the advantages Linked Data provides.
+Carbon LDP uses all the power provided by RDF to maintain your data, allowing you to benefit from all the advantages we listed before with a simple setup procedure.
+With Carbon LDP, you can use RDF within your back-end to escalate your data with external repositories, reuse your data models between applications, and benefit from all the advantages Linked Data provides.